JAMBO-NETWORK/Open-Grants-Program/applications/Jambo-Network.md

 respectively, and finally merge them into tensors Feed the neural network training.
 The user log has extracted user behavior data and converted it into a text sequence.
 Therefore, it is only necessary to monitor the news of the user log changes, andappend the modified data to the local database of the oracle and analyze it.
 The specific process is as follows:

-\1.
-Use word2vec algorithm to embed the advertisement, you can get the embedding of the advertisement content.
+1. Use word2vec algorithm to embed the advertisement, you can get the embedding of the advertisement content.

-\2.
-In the recommended scenario, the graph structure is more present among data objects.
+2. In the recommended scenario, the graph structure is more present among data objects.
 A typical scenario is a global relationship graph generated from user behavior data and advertisements.
 At this time, word2vec can't show this relationship well, so the system chooses Graph Embeding, and specifically usesDeepWalk, which can convert user behavior records into relationship graphs.

-\3.
-Compressed Interaction Network (CIN) is used to further extract data features, mainly considering the following factors:
+3. Compressed Interaction Network (CIN) is used to further extract data features, mainly considering the following factors:

-(1) User behavior is a large-scale sparse data
+  * User behavior is a large-scale sparse data

-(2) Interaction is applied at the vector level, not at the bit level (3) High-level feature interaction is clearly measured (4) The complexity of the network does not increase with the degree of interactionThe outer product in each dimension is used for feature interaction, and the result tensor obtained is the intermediate result of further learning.
+  * Interaction is applied at the vector level, not at the bit level (3) High-level feature interaction is clearly measured (4) The complexity of the network does not increase with the degree of interactionThe outer product in each dimension is used for feature interaction, and the result tensor obtained is the intermediate result of further learning.

-\4.
-Use the neural model of Key-Value Memory to realize the mappingof floating-point numbers to vectors；
+4. Use the neural model of Key-Value Memory to realize the mappingof floating-point numbers to vectors；

-\5.
-Compared with the direct use of floating-point numbers, this method retains more semantic information;
+5. Compared with the direct use of floating-point numbers, this method retains more semantic information;

-\6.
-Compared with the method of binning and serving as a category feature, the neighboring vectors of this method are correlated;
+6. Compared with the method of binning and serving as a category feature, the neighboring vectors of this method are correlated;

-\7.
-Compared with the numerical × vector method, this method has non-linear characteristics;
+7. Compared with the numerical × vector method, this method has non-linear characteristics;

-\8.
-Make full use of exposure log records to cluster advertisements based on user behavior.
+8. Make full use of exposure log records to cluster advertisements based on user behavior.

-\9.
-Finally, the extracted features are combined and input into the neural network for training.
+9. Finally, the extracted features are combined and input into the neural network for training.

-**Validation results：**
+**Validation results**

 ![img](images/image4.png)